NatthakanyaB/ADHD-Detector/README.md

 # AIBxDarun Image Classification: ADHD-Detector
-The Image classification model that detects ADHD in the fMRI picture of the brain.
+The Image classification model that detects ADHD in the fMRI picture of the brain in 3 sides: Axial, Coronal, and sagittal.
 # Feature of this model
 This model can predict the difference between the ADHD brain and the normal brain.
 # Dataset that used to train this model